 Article 13.
 Communications Guidelines

-1. Resolutions Resolutions are declarations calling attention to a need and requesting Society action.
+Resolutions - Resolutions are declarations calling attention to a need and requesting Society action.

-2. Policy and Position Statements Policy and position statements are the principal means of expressing professional opinion to the public.
+Policy and Position Statements - Policy and position statements are the principal means of expressing professional opinion to the public.
 Such statements involve matters affecting fisheries resources and should be formulated only after a comprehensive study has been made.
 Such statements should contain: (1) the Issue; (2) an Analysis of the problem, together with relevant facts; and (3) the Position taken.

-3. Correspondence The Chapter shall regularly correspond with other individuals or groups to express professional opinions, provide technical advice, and exchange information and ideas.
+Correspondence - The Chapter shall regularly correspond with other individuals or groups to express professional opinions, provide technical advice, and exchange information and ideas.

 Correspondence shall be used when time does not permit the formulation of resolutions or position statements or when resolutions or position statements are unnecessary.
 Correspondence may be followed up by a resolution or position statement.

 All Chapter correspondence must be signed by the President or the President's designee.
 If the President refuses to sign or appoint a designee, Article 7(a) (v) of these Bylaws shall apply.